wala93/reading-notes/read3b.md

 Figures
 <figure> <figcaption>
 You already met the <figure>
-element in Chapter 5 when we
+element It can be used
-looked at images.
-It can be used to contain any content that is referenced from the main flow of an article (not just images.
+to contain any content that is referenced from the main flow of an article (not just images.